Shane-Donlon/pp3-hacked-game/README.md

 - [tabulate](https://pypi.org/project/tabulate/) Used to create the leader board tables
 - [random password generator](https://pypi.org/project/random-password-generator/) used to generate random passwords

+### Other Tools:

+- [GitHub](https://github.com/): Used to host the application source code.
+- [VSCode](https://code.visualstudio.com/) Visual Studio Code: used to edit the application source code.
+- [Heroku](https://www.heroku.com/): Used to host the application

 ## Testing

 ### Automated Testing